 With less footfall in towns and cities, rats will not have the usual access to disposed waste and may lead to them attempting to access buildings which they may not normally venture near, like your business.

 Check for access points around the property and make sure that anything larger than a 20 pence coin is filled in and does not allow rodents to access.

-If you have bait boxes in the premises for deterring or capturing rats, ensure they have been monitored and emptied at regular intervals.
+If you have bait boxes on the premises for deterring or capturing rats, ensure they have been monitored and emptied at regular intervals.

-The fact of the matter is, that if you don’t have a pest control contract in place, you are more likely to be affected.
-CaK can gain access to your building, check for any signs of infestation and bait/use preventative measure accordingly.
-Nobody want a nasty surprise when returning to their premises.
+The fact of the matter is that you are more likely to be affected if you don’t have a pest control contract in place.
+Confirm A Kill can access your building, check for any signs of infestation and bait/use preventative measure accordingly.
+Nobody wants a nasty surprise when returning to their premises.

-If you do find rats in your business premises, or in your home, we recommend contacting a licensed pest controller, like us at Confirm a Kill.
+If you find rats in your business premises or your home, we recommend contacting a licensed pest controller like us at Confirm a Kill.

 If you have found that some of the 150 million rats across the UK have nested in your premises, give us a call or get in touch.